 Even if you are not yet ready to install a RainScape on your property, DEP recommends everyday steps to reduce polluted stormwater runoff from your yard.

 For questions about RainScapes, email: email@example.com.

 This short RainScapes video highlights the reasons for installing RainScape projects.
-It focuses on two types of RainScapes that will reduce stormwater runoff and add beauty to a property.
+It focuses on rain gardens and how they reduce stormwater runoff and add beauty to a property.

 Where are RainScapes?

 This map shows the type and general location of RainScapes Rewards Projects and the Capitol Improvements Projects of the Watershed Restoration section.
 Together, they are how the County is working to meet its regulatory requirements and to enhance the quality of the environment in the County.
 DEP’s stormwater incentive program is called RainScapes Rewards.